-Bioinformatics Citizen Science Communication Connected Devices / Mobile App Data Management Data Science DevOps Earth Science Themes eDNA Elevation Environmental Modeling (ICEMM) GIS Community Metadata Reviewers Open Source Semantic Web Software Development Structure from Motion (SfM) Subduction Zone Tech Stack Join an area
+Bioinformatics Citizen-Centered Innovation Communication Connected Devices / Mobile App Data Management Data Science DevOps Earth Science Themes eDNA Elevation Environmental Modeling (ICEMM) GIS Community Metadata Reviewers Open Source Semantic Web Software Development Structure from Motion (SfM) Subduction Zone Tech Stack Join an area

 As part of networking and sharing knowledge and experience, the CDI has expanded its community approach through Collaboration Areas that form around common interests, help address challenges, and identify solutions that enable data integration efforts.
 Collaboration Areas have one or more leads and membership is open to all employees, other government agencies, and external organizations.
 Some Collaboration Areas have also further subdivided into smaller Focus Groups that address more specific issues and report up to their respective area.

 A community to share best practices, resources, and emerging projects involving Crowdsourcing, Citizen Science, Civic Hacking, Prizes & Challenge Competitions, and other Open Innovation efforts.
 Connect with other USGS and DOI bureaus on related open innovation efforts.
 Participate in monthly USGS and DOI meetings and working groups.

 A new group (2016) that has emerged from the USGS Science Data Coordinator Network, focusing on science data communications and cross-cutting information management issues.